pyrsmk/Chernozem/README.markdown

 Basics
 ======

-There're two behaviors into Chernozem: container mode and properties mode.
-The container mode can stock values regardless of what they are and what they mean.
-And the properties mode lets you define pre-existing object properties.
+There're two behaviors into Chernozem: container and properties.
+The container side can stock values regardless of what they are and what they mean.
+The properties side lets you define pre-existing object properties.

-You can modify those behaviors by set, in a Chernozem child constructor, some internal properties.
+You can modify those behaviors by set, in a Chernozem child constructor, some internal properties (values set are default values):

+    class SampleClass extends Chernozem{

         public function __construct(){
             // False to disable properties behavior
             $this->__properties=true;
             // False to disable container behavior
             $this->__container=true;
             // False to make Chernozem non traversable by foreach()
             $this->__traversable=true;
+            // True to not send an exception when retrieving a non existing value
+            $this->__nullable=false;
         }

-All those internal variables are enabled by default.
+    }

+You can pass an array or a `Traversable` object to the constructor to add values directly into your container (or as properties):

+    $container=new SampleClass(array(
+        'foo'       => false,
+        'bar'       => 0.758,
+        'foobar'    => function(){
+            return 'something';
+        }
+    ));
+    // Print 0.758
+    echo $container['bar'];

+Properties behavior having priority over container behavior.
+That means that if you insert a value with a key that is not managed by the properties behavior, then that value will be inserted to the container (but if that container is disabled, Chernozem will throw an exception).
+As well, if you retrieve a value that exists with both behaviors then the returned value will be the properties one.

 Container behavior
 ==================

-    // Instanciate a Chernozem child
+    // Instantiate a Chernozem child
     $container=new SampleClass;
     // Add a value
     $container['foo']='bar';